 The fox terrier had a very specific duty in the 1700s, and that was “go to ground,” which means getting game out of their dens for huntsmen.
 Once out of the hole, horsemen would track, chase, and kill foxes across the countryside.
 The breed is almost always all white so it will not be mistaken for a fox during the chase.
 With 15 Westminster Best in Shows, the Wire Fox Terrier is both attractive and family-friendly, with bouts of energy and personality.

 - 2018 popularity rank: #93

 The mixed breed of Saint Bernard and Newfoundland, Leonbergers originate from a region in Germany of the same name and were initially bred for kings.
-While some royal owners—including Napoleon III, King Edward VII, and Italian patriot Giuseppe Garibaldi—called Leonbergers them their companion, so have more humble men like farmers and fishers since the breed works well in pastures and on waterfronts.
+While some royal owners—including Napoleon III, King Edward VII, and Italian patriot Giuseppe Garibaldi—have called Leonbergers them their companions, so have more humble men like farmers and fishers, since the breed works well in pastures and on waterfronts.

 - 2018 popularity rank: #92

 This breed was considered so sacred by the ancient Chinese ruling class that, if a Pekingese was stolen, death was the punishment.
 Exactly where and when the flat-faced dog originated from is unknown, but fanciful legend has it that Buddha shrunk a lion down to a dog.
 In reality, the lapdog was bred and owned by Chinese emperors for centuries and are the ancestors to modern-day dogs, including the Peke, Pug, and Shih Tzu.
 The breed made its way west centuries later when the British Army plundered Beijing in the 1860s.